 |RANK ligand||An osteoblast-derived growth factor that stimulates osteoclast activity and osteoclast precursor differentiation|

 Parathyroid hormone (PTH), an 84-amino-acid peptide, acts on membrane G protein-coupled receptors to increase cyclic adenosine monophosphate (cAMP) in bone and renal tubular cells.
 In the kidney, PTH inhibits calcium excretion, promotes phosphate excretion, and stimulates the production of active vitamin D metabolites (Figure 42–1, Table 42–1).
 In bone, PTH promotes bone turnover by increasing the activity of both osteoblasts and osteoclasts (Figure 42–2B).
-Osteoclast activation is not a direct effect and instead results from PTH stimulation of osteoblast formation of RANK ligand (RANKL), a member of the tumor necrosis factor (TNF) cytokine family that ...
+Osteoclast activation is not a direct effect and instead results from PTH stimulation of osteoblast formation of RANK ligand (RANKL), a member of the tumor necrosis factor (TNF) cytokine family that stimulates the activity ...